-&lt;sup>18Our definition of functional shocks based on high frequency identification is broad and includes any change in the yield curve on the day of an announcement, such as a shift in the monetary policy rule and a change in the volatility on the announcement date.
+$^{^{18}}$ Our definition of functional shocks based on high frequency identification is broad and includes any change in the yield curve on the day of an announcement, such as a shift in the monetary policy rule and a change in the volatility on the announcement date.
 Teasing out these effects in our framework may require structural modeling at high frequency and is left for future research.

-&lt;sup>19See Gurkaynak et al. (2005, p.
+19See Gurkaynak et al. (2005a, p.
 56) for a discussion of the FOMC announcement of January 28, 2004.
-Note that $y_t(0) = \beta{1,t} + \beta{2,t}$ .